exasol/ai-lab/doc/user_guide/docker/docker-usage.md

   exasol/ai-lab:${VERSION}
 ```

-If you want to use a newer version of the AI-Lab then please [delete the Docker volumes](managing-user-data.md#replacing-the-docker-volume) created with older versions.
+If you want to use a newer version of the AI Lab then please [delete the Docker volumes](managing-user-data.md#replacing-the-docker-volume) created with older versions.

 Additional options
-* Add option `--detach` to run the container in the background but please note that the initial welcome message with instructions will be hidden then, see also Command [`docker logs`](https://docs.docker.com/engine/reference/commandline/container_logs/) and section [Stopping the AI-Lab Docker Container](#stopping-the-ai-lab-docker-container).
+* Add option `--detach` to run the container in the background but please note that the initial welcome message with instructions will be hidden then, see also Command [`docker logs`](https://docs.docker.com/engine/reference/commandline/container_logs/) and section [Stopping the AI Lab Docker Container](#stopping-the-ai-lab-docker-container).
 * If port `49494` is not available on your daemon machine you can forward port `49494` of the Jupyter server in the Docker container to another port, e.g. `55555`, on the daemon machine with `--publish ${LISTEN_IP}:55555:49494`

-### AI-Lab with Integrated Exasol Docker-DB
+### AI Lab with Integrated Exasol Docker-DB

-In this scenario you must enable the AI-Lab Docker container to access the Docker daemon.
+In this scenario you must enable the AI Lab Docker container to access the Docker daemon.

 **Please note**
 * Additional [Limitations and security risks](prerequisites.md#enabling-exasol-ai-lab-to-use-docker-features) apply.